What We Do

 Ongoing colonisation, racism, sexism and discrimination – including systemic racism and monoculturalism as well as personal prejudice and bias – contribute to the country’s inequity, including for children and their families.

-Most children experiencing poverty in Aotearoa New Zealand are Pākehā.
-However, whānau Māori, as well as Pacific families and other non-Pākehā ethnicities, experience higher than average rates of income poverty and material hardship, as do disabled children and children with disabled family members.
+Children experiencing poverty in Aotearoa come from lots of different backgrounds: Pākehā, Māori, Pacific and other ethnicities.
+Whānau Māori, Pacific families and other non-Pākehā ethnicities experience higher than average rates of income poverty and material hardship, as do disabled children and children with disabled family members.
 It does not have to be this way, and we have the power to change this.

 We envisage an Aotearoa where our society shows respect, generosity and care for all children.